 Four-Row Yarn Over Buttonhole

 In knitting, there is the typical simple yarn-over buttonhole, but there are also horizontal and vertical buttonholes, stretchy and sturdy, big and small… There are, in fact, quite a few ways to make buttonholes!
-Here we show the Four-Row Yarn Over Buttonhole.
+Here, our Four-Row Yarn Over Buttonhole Tutorial shows you how to make a vertical buttonhole… Very cool!

 This technique accommodates a larger button than usual by building up three rows of fabric on each side of the buttonhole.
 A fourth row joins the buttonhole at the top, and the final effect is a vertical buttonhole big enough for a statement-making button… Classic!